Pressio/SHAW/README.md

 To build and use the code, you need to have CMake>=3.11.0, C, C++, Fortran compilers, as well as Python>3.6 with at least the following packages: matplotlib, numpy, scipy, yaml.
-The code has been tested with GCC-8.3.1 and GCC-8.4.0.
+The code has been tested on MaxOS Catalina 10.15.5 and RedHat 7.0 with GCC-8.3.1 and GCC-8.4.0.

 # Building
 A [step-by-step guide](./docs/build.md) on how to build/install all